CTs are critical for the operation of power systems. A CT saturation calculation will show how well a CT can operate in non-ideal conditions.

 - High x/r ratio in a circuit

-C400 means the CT needs to develop 400V across a 4-ohm burden at 20 times over current.
-Thus, 20 x 5 Amps x 4 ohms = 400V.
-All the while, not exceed a 10% error, which is an excitation current below 10A.
+For instance, a 10P20 C400 CT rating means the CT has to develop 400V across a 4-ohm burden at 20 times over current.
+So, that’s 20 x 5 Amps x 4 ohms = 400V, all without exceeding a 10% error (an excitation current below 10A).

 Metering versus protection purpose CTs